uchedotphp/dev-finder/README.md

 - Built with React 18 and TypeScript for type safety and modern development practices.
 - Vite for lightning-fast development and build processes.
 - ESLint and Prettier integration for consistent code quality.
-- API integration for fetching developer profiles.
+- Uses React Query and Axios for fetching developer profiles.
+- Uses React Context for sharing state globally.

 ## Features

-- Responsive design for seamless usage across devices.
+- Search for GitHub users by their username.
+- See relevant user information based on their search.
+- Switch between light, dark and system (light/dark) themes.
+- Toggle between (5) color schemes.
+- View the optimal layout for the app depending on their device's screen size.

 ## Getting Started